Learn more about our Book with Confidence and Travel Updates.

-After lunch on board you’ll have the afternoon to relax on the spacious sun deck or explore Málaga on your own, or you may want to join one of two optional tours: A tapas tour to some of Málaga’s liveliest bars that serve up the famous bite-sized delicacies, or an exploration the whitewashed seaside village of Nerja and its famed caves.
+After lunch on board you’ll have the afternoon to relax on the spacious sun deck or explore Málaga on your own.
+If you like, indulge your passions with our optional Wine & Tapas tour or Nerja Caves & Village tour.
 You'll overnight in Málaga to fully experience all this town has to offer.

-After breakfast we drop anchor in Puerto Banús, a luxury marina on the Costa del Sol.
+After breakfast we drop anchor in Sotogrande, a flashy residential enclave in historic Andalusia.
 Head inland to the heights of the sierras and Ronda, first settled by the Celts.
 A procession of Phoenicians, Arabs, Romans, Moors, Berbers, Visigoths, and other Europeans have since left their cultural mark in the town’s distinctive white stucco neighborhoods.
 You’ll see the old Roman Bridge spanning the deep El Tajo Gorge below, the stately Casa de Don Bosco, and Mondragon Palace.
-Cultural Discovery: Then visit the Plaza de Toros — the oldest bullring in Spain.
+Then visit the Plaza de Toros — the oldest bullring in Spain.
 Here, a docent will provide an informative talk on the history of Spanish bullfighting.

 A taste of Britain at the tip of Spain